KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 ### 16.2 Emanation as Experience — The Resonant Journey of Becoming

 From the standpoint
-Of **Zenetist metaphysics**,
+of **Zenetist metaphysics**,

-Each soul contains
+each soul contains
-An inherent essence —
+an inherent essence —
-A structural identity
+a structural identity
-Latent in **Zero**
+latent in **Zero**
-Before emergence.
+before emergence.

 As that essence unfolds into actuality,
-It does so along
+it does so along
-A particular **hypostatic trajectory**.
+a particular **hypostatic trajectory**.

 The Resonant lives this journey,
-Inwardly and outwardly.
+inwardly and outwardly.

 **Outfolding** begins in childhood or awakening,
-With early recognition
+with early recognition
-Of disposition, limits, and gifts.
+of disposition, limits, and gifts.

 **Encounter** brings deep friction with embodiment,
-Conflict, alienation, desire, suffering, illusion.
+conflict, alienation, desire, suffering, illusion.

 **Infolding** arises when the soul begins to refine —
-Rather than seek more experiences,
+rather than seek more experiences,
-It seeks the meaning of the ones already given.
+it seeks the meaning of the ones already given.

 **Stillness** may emerge through silence, withdrawal, or illness —
-A return to potentiality
+a return to potentiality
-Before reemergence.
+before reemergence.

 This rhythm echoes the cosmic pulse.

 The Resonant does not think about these stages,
-They live them.
+they live them.

 ♾🛎️⚐